QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/smb.md

 $ smbclient //IP//Anonymous -U Anonymous -N
 ```

+* If [RPC](rpc.md) is available, we may be able to use it to query information such as users, host information, os information, etc.

 * PsExec <small>(see [impacket](tools/impacket.md#psexec) client)</small> is a tool rely on SMB and allows administrators to run commands on Windows hosts.
 It may be running on the target.

 * You can use [crackmapexec](https://github.com/byt3bl33d3r/CrackMapExec) <small>(7.9k ⭐)</small> to list shares+accesses, and some basic information about the host.